“These are the times that try men’s souls.” -Thomas Paine

 4. Be reliable.

 Reliability is clearly linked to trustworthiness.
 Make every effort to do what you say you will do.
-If something comes up and you can’t follow through, explain what happened so no one is left hanging.
+If something comes up and you can’t follow through, explain what happened so it leaves no one hanging.
 We all have responsibilities.
 You are being counted on to deliver on your word.
 No relationship flourishes when one is considered unreliable.

 Take your commitments seriously if you want to be thought of as reliable.

 Do you acknowledge peoples thought and feelings?
 How much sarcasm are you giving?
-Are you using the“whatever” verbal expression?
+Are you using the “whatever” verbal expression?
 Thoughts and feelings don’t always make sense to everyone.
 We all have different ideas.
-Appreciate others thoughts and ideas.
+Appreciate others’ thoughts and ideas.
 The important thing here is don’t say something that invalidates their point of view.
 Instead, listen!
-Do your best to try and see where they are coming from.
+Do your best to see where they are coming from.
 By acknowledging their thoughts and feelings you validate them.
 By doing this, it says you respect them and they will communicate freely because you acknowledge and listen.